jan-medina/jan-medina.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jan Medina"
+title: 'Jan Medina'
-excerpt: "About me"
+excerpt: 'About me'
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am Jan Alejandro Medina López, a PhD student at [Pontificia Universidad Javeriana Cali](https://www.javerianacali.edu.co).
-My supervisor is [Jorge Finke](https://www.jfinke.org).
-My research interests are broadly in modelling different social, information and biological systems as evolving graphs.
-Here is my [CV](https://jan-medina.github.io/files/JAM_HV.pdf)
+## About Me

+My name is Jan Alejandro Medina López, and I hold a Doctorate in Engineering and Applied Sciences from [Pontificia Universidad Javeriana Cali](https://www.javerianacali.edu.co).
+My passion for mathematics, artificial intelligence, and network science has driven me to explore and contribute to various research and development fields.

+Currently, I work as a Fullstack Developer at [Brand Guarde](https://www.brandguarde.com/), where I have the opportunity to apply my knowledge in developing innovative solutions for our clients.
 {: .text-justify}

-Specific areas of interest to me are:
-* Network growth models.
-* Estimation of network formation mechanism.
-* Homophily in social networks.
-* Tools for temporal networks.
-* Code Theory.
+## Interests

+My research and development interests encompass areas such as:

+- Modeling of complex systems.
+- Artificial intelligence and machine learning.
+- Network science and graph analysis.
+- Software development and web applications.

+## Get in Touch

+Thank you for visiting my page!
+If you'd like to learn more about my work or collaborate on a project, feel free to [get in touch](mailto:janmedina14@gmail.com).